M-Farmaha/match-suits-2d-minigame/README.md

 ## Author

-The "PTM-Minigame" game is developed by M-Farmaha in 2023.
+The 2D-minigame "Match Suits" game is developed by M-Farmaha in 2023.

 ## License